 Colosseum tip 2: understand its booking system

-Colosseum tickets are released 30 days ahead of your desired date and go fast, even instantaneously.
+Colosseum tickets for standard entry are released 30 days ahead of your desired date and go fast, even instantaneously.

 They are so sought after that big companies use bots to secure them as soon as they come out, leaving the normal buyer empty handed.